scu-heplab/wlwl-polarization/README.md

 ## Prepare dataset
 The raw dataset needs to be transformed before it can be imported into the model.
-* We provide a test event, stored in `./raw/`, the data structure is as follows:
+* You need to create a raw dataset(we provide a test event, stored in `./raw/`), the data structure is as follows:
 ```
 One event for every 6 lines:
    1. first lepton